Non-Hermitian Dirac cones with valley-dependent lifetimes

-We experimentally study this tight-binding model using an electric circuit lattice, which has been a popular platform for studying complex physical models~\cite{jia2015, imhof2018, wang2020, helbig2020, wu2022, zhang2022, hu2023}.
+We experimentally study this tight-binding model using an electric circuit lattice, which has been a popular platform for studying complex physical models because of the wide variety of electrical elements and highly flexible connectivity it offers~\cite{jia2015, imhof2018, wang2020, helbig2020, wu2022, zhang2022, hu2023}.
 Due to the size limit of the printed circuit board (PCB) fabrication, we segment the entire sample into pieces and interconnect them using connectors (see Methods for circuit details), as shown in Fig.~\ref{fig2}a.
 The zoomed-in image in the left panel of Fig.~\ref{fig2}b illustrates the designed circuit realizing one hexagonal cell with six lattice sites, and its schematic diagram is shown in the right panel.
-The nonreciprocal NNN couplings are achieved through nonreciprocal capacitances ($C1\pm C2$, denoted with orange arrows), which are realized by connecting a negative impedance converter with current inversion (INIC) in parallel with a capacitor $C_1$ (see Supplementary Information for more details)~\cite{helbig2020}.
+The nonreciprocal NNN couplings are achieved through nonreciprocal capacitances ($C_1\pm C_2$, denoted with orange arrows), which are realized by connecting a negative impedance converter with current inversion (INIC) in parallel with a capacitor $C_1$ (see Supplementary Information for more details)~\cite{helbig2020}.
 The nearest-neighbor couplings are realized via capacitors $C$ and the two sublattices are grounded with an LC resonator circuit containing a capacitor $C_{a/b}$ and an inductor $L$.
 Resistors $R_s$ are added from each node to the ground to avoid instabilities (see Methods for detailed analysis of circuit stability).
 In our designed circuit, values of $C_a$, $C_b$, and $R_s$ can be modified with switches composed of two-pin headers.
 Besides, additional components are added at the boundaries of the circuits for all the samples in this work, including suitable capacitors for obtaining the same diagonal elements of the open circuit Hamiltonian and absorbing resistors $R_a=30~\Omega$ to eliminate the reflections (see Supplementary Information for more details).
+With the absorbing resistors, the non-Hermitian skin effect induced by the boundaries is suppressed and we will work on the conventional Brillouin zone throughout this work.

 The Kirchhoff's equations of the circuit are given by (see Supplementary Information for detailed derivations)